boobo94/boobo94.github.io/_posts/2018-09-10-keep-changelog-file.md

 ---
-title: 3 reasons to keep a changelog for your project [developer tips]
+title: 3 reasons to keep a changelog for your project
 layout: post
 categories: tips
 date: 2018-09-10 19:09:38 +0000